credit card news

 In the eyes of the law, your small business is an entity; it exists — and, generally, pays taxes — as a thing that is separate from any individual person (though the extent of this will vary depending on the type of business).
 So, while your personal credit history can impact your business credit, your business can — and should — establish its own credit history.

 Unfortunately, your average small business either has what’s called a “thin file” — read: only one or two accounts — or, no credit history at all.
-In fact, according to Ben Cutler, Head of Small Business Credit Risk Decisioning for data and risk analytics firm LexisNexis Risk Solutions, only about a third of small business financing applicants actually have an established credit profile, and of those, about one half are thin files.
+In fact, according to Ben Cutler, Head of Small Business Credit Risk Decisioning for data and risk analytics firm LexisNexis Risk Solutions, only about half of small business financing applicants actually have an established credit profile, and of those, about one half are thin files.

 “If you look at, say, a national small business card issuer — typically, they’ll have about a one-in-three hit rate on a credit history,” he said.
 “The number of small businesses with typical credit bureau-type histories is actually much less than what you’d see in the broader consumer market.”

 The problem?
 Ben says it’s two-fold.

 “To some degree, there’s churn in small business — there are many new businesses coming into the pipe,” he explained.
 It takes time to establish credit, and most new businesses have other priorities, including getting the lights on.
 “When you think of a new small business — the first thing they don’t do is go out and look for credit.”

 The second factor?
 The same thing that keeps regular consumers from establishing credit: fear of taking on debt.

 “I had a discussion with a guy the other day who supplies batteries to auto shops,” described Ben.
 “Coming out of the recession, he was scared; he didn’t want to take on additional debt.
 He was basically waiting for things to turn around before he went out to seek credit.”